-13.14 FIRST CUT
+13.12 FIRST CUT

-The seeded areas shall be mown when the grass is 100mm high, reducing to 50mm height.
-On completion of the first cut, the areas will be stone picked and all extraneous matter exceeding 38mm diameter will be collected and carted away.
+The seeded areas shall be mown when the grass is 100mm high, reducing to 75mm height.
+On completion of the first cut, the areas will be stone picked and all extraneous matter exceeding 40mm diameter will be collected and carted away.
 Any bare areas shall be lightly re-sown.

-13.15 MAINTENANCE - GRASS AREAS
+13.13 MAINTENANCE - GRASS AREAS

-During the maintenance period the Developer shall be responsible for undertaking with due care, and generally in accordance with BS 3975, Part 5, and BS 4428, all operations required to ensure the establishment and maintenance of a weed free sward.
+During the maintenance period the Developer shall be responsible for undertaking with due care, and generally in accordance with BS 7370-3 1991 'Recommendations for maintenance of amenity and traditional turf (other than sports turf)' and BS 4428 'General Landscape

+Operations', ie all operations required to ensure the establishment and maintenance of a weed free sward.

-Pernicious weeds shall be treated with suitable "new grass" selective weed killer applied 12 weeks after seeding if the grass was sown in Spring.
-Grass sown in the Autumn shall to be similarly treated at the end of May the following year.
+Pernicious weeds shall be treated with suitable "new grass" selective weed killer applied 12 weeks after seeding if the grass was sown in spring.
+Grass sown in the autumn shall to be similarly treated at the end of May the following year.

-During the growing season, further cuts shall be given at a maximum of 4 week intervals prior to final adoption.
+During the growing season, further cuts shall be given at a maximum of 4 week intervals prior to final adoption at 75mm height.

-13.16 TURFING
+13.14 TURFING

-Turf should be good quality meadow turf, complying with BS 3969, fibrous, wellrooted, mown and free from matted or dead grass and pernicious weeds.
+Turf should be good quality meadow turf, complying with BS 3969, fibrous, well rooted, mown and free from matted or dead grass and pernicious weeds.
 Turves should be of rectangular shape and of uniform thickness.
 Unless otherwise agreed by the Engineer it should have a minimum thickness of soil of 25mm and a width of 300mm.